 - greasy foods

-You should also limit your consumption of certain fruits and vegetables that can cause excessive gas.
+You may want to limit your consumption of certain fruits and vegetables that can cause excessive gas.
 These foods include:

-Instead, you should eat clear, liquid-like foods, such as soup and Jell-O.
+Instead, try clear, liquid-like foods, such as soup and Jell-O.

 Other bland foods you can eat include: